YudieZhang/SampleProject/README.md

 # Installation

 The index.php file is the homepage of the website.

-In order to ensure good operation, the sql file contained in document named 'database' should be extracted and imported into the database first.
+In order to ensure good operation, the database should be created before operating this project.

-The paypal.zip file in the document named 'vendor' need to be extracted before use.
+The paypal.zip file contained in document named 'vendor' should be extracted before operating this project.

 # Document description